Senior Vice President, LEED AP

 Dave has worked on projects for clients in a variety of industries.
 Selected biotech projects include: Receptos (68,000 SF in two phases for corporate headquarters); OncoSec (34,000 SF headquarters); The Medicines Company (60,000 SF ground-up project); Agena Bioscience (55,000 SF facility) and Quidel (31,000 SF headquarters).
 Selected technology projects include: Verimatrix (50,000 SF); and RedIT (8,500 SF data center).
 Selected educational facilities include: Albert Einstein Academy (38,000 SF); and Melvin Garb Hillel Center (10,500 SF, LEED Gold certified student center).
 Dave’s professional services projects include: Jewish Family Service (25,000 SF facility); and Hughes Marino (12,500 SF LEED certified corporate headquarters).
-Dave is currently involved with construction of the City of San Diego’s $15 million Fire Station No. 2 – a 16,000 SF, three-story green facility.
+Dave was also involved in the construction of the City of San Diego’s $15 million Fire Station No. 2 – a 16,000 SF, three-story green facility.

 One of his distinguishing projects for Suffolk-Roel was Qualcomm’s LEED Gold certified Building W Campus.
 This $130 million dollar project consisted of partial demolition of an existing tilt-up concrete building, the subsequent tenant improvement of the remainder of the building, construction of a new central plant, a 12-story office tower, and a seven-story parking structure.
 The 130,000 SF existing building improvements encompassed office space, chip testing labs, and a 12,000 SF data center.
 The new, 24,000 SF central plant provides 12 kV power distribution to the site, and houses power and chilled water back-up for the campus along with a gas turbine cogeneration system.
 The 415,000 SF office tower includes office space, lab space, collaboration areas, a fitness center and a full service cafeteria.
 The campus also has sports facilities and an on-site underground water containment system.